luci/luci-py/appengine/swarming/ui2/README.md

 ## Running the tests

 Any file matching `modules/**/*_test.js` will automatically be added to the test suite.
 When developing tests, it is easiest to put the tests in "automatically rebuild and run" mode, which can be done with `make continuous_test`.

 To run all tests exactly once on Firefox and Chrome (assuming those browsers are present):

     make test

 If a test is failing, it can be difficult to debug w/o a browser given the fact that the code is bundled and minified before testing.
 To ease this a little bit, many assertions have been modified by adding an (undocumented) second param.
 This second param will be shown if the assertion fails and can make it a little easier to track down.
 For example:
-`expect(...).toContain('foo', 'foo is very important to be in this string)`
+`expect(...).toContain('foo', 'foo is very important to be in this string')`

 The easiest way to debug a failing test is to run it in a browser and use DevTools.
 To facilitate that, run:

     make browser_test

 and navigate to <http://localhost:9876/debug.html>.
 A suggested workflow to deal with the minified code is to add a few breakpoints, then use the log messages to access the lines inside the minified source (DevTools can unminify it, to a point).
 Then, add breakpoints and go from there.

 When debugging certain tests, it may be useful to prefix the `it` or `describe` statement with a letter 'f' (for force).
 Then, only tests with the 'f' prefix will run.
 Conversely, tests can be disabled with an 'x' prefix.

 ## Generating the docs

-We use [JSDoc](http://usejsdoc.org/) to document the modules.
+We use [JSDoc](http://usejsdoc.org) to document the modules.
 While the documentation is readable inline, it can be easier to browse in a web browser.

 To generate the HTML docs, run